Why It Works

 - Butter and flour cooked together create a roux that thickens turkey stock.

-- White wine gives this gravy a dry fruity flavor with a little tanginess
+- White wine gives this gravy a dry, fruity flavor with a little tanginess.

-- A little honey adds a sweet undertone that contrasts and balances the more prominent mustard flavor
+- A little honey adds a sweet undertone that contrasts and balances the more prominent mustard flavor.

-- 4 tablespoons (half stick) unsalted butter
+4 tablespoons unsalted butter

-- 1/4 cup finely minced shallots
+1/4 cup finely minced shallots

-- 1/4 cup flour
+1/4 cup all-purpose flour

-- 3 cups turkey drippings or stock
+3 cups turkey drippings or stock

-- 1 cup white wine
+1 cup white wine

-- 2 tablespoon whole grain mustard
+2 tablespoons whole grain mustard

-- 1 tablespoon Dijon mustard
+1 tablespoon Dijon mustard

-- 1 tablespoon honey
+1 tablespoon honey

-- Kosher salt and freshly ground black pepper
+Kosher salt and freshly ground black pepper

-Melt butter over medium high heat in medium saucepan.
+Melt butter over medium-high heat in medium saucepan.
 When foaming subsides, add shallots and cook, stirring occasionally, until softened, about 5 minutes.

 Whisk in flour and cook, stirring frequently, until golden blonde, about 2 minutes.

 Gradually add in turkey drippings or stock and wine in a steady stream, whisking constantly.
-Bring to a boil, reduce to a simmer, and cook until reduced to 3 cups, 10 to 15 minutes.
+Bring to a boil, reduce to a simmer, and cook until reduced to 3 cups (710ml), 10 to 15 minutes.
 Remove from heat.
 Whisk in mustard and honey.
 Season with salt and pepper to taste.
 Serve immediately or store in an airtight container in refrigerator for up to a week, reheating over medium-low heat before serving.